One of the most cost-effective ways to gain voters in your next election is through using printed campaign signs.

 - 24” x 36” – Starting at $13.99

-The above pricing is for our 4mm coroplast signs with printing on the front only and includes H-Stakes.
+The above pricing is for our 4mm coroplast signs with printing on the front only and includes H-Stakes, also called a wire stake.
 We recommend selecting vertical flutes for all sign orders.
 You can also add grommets if needed.

-File Setup & Design Considerations for Campaign Yard Signs
+File Setup & Design Considerations for Campaign Signs

 Designing political signs is much different than creating a brochure or political mailer.
 Because people are likely to be driving or walking by the sign, you want to place as little information on it as possible.